 One of the hardest things, from a personal perspective, was the uncertainty.
 When Zig’s trouble was identified as an angular limb deformity (on his only front leg!) there was no way to tell whether he would be okay after the first (less-significant) surgery in September 2014, or if he would need major surgery later on (which he did – the corrective surgery in December 2015).
 Although we never questioned that we wanted to go through with whatever was required to make Ziggy okay, in the early days we did have to think about the possibility that if he couldn’t use his front leg, then we wouldn’t have the capacity to care for him (if he needed someone with him at all times), and that we may have needed to find a new family for him.
 This was just heartbreaking (and the thought of it still breaks my heart now!), but thankfully he has been looked after so well by the vet hospital, and his recovery is on track, so this isn’t something we need to worry about any more.
 But at the time, it seemed like an impossible possibility – something we had to consider but was terrifying and devastating.

-When the UA vets told you what they were considering, what did you and Glenn think?
+When the UA vets told you they were considering a corrective limb difference surgery, what did you and Glenn think?
 Did you ever have doubts?
 How did you remain positive?